 Why - Document the underlying root causes of the issue or problem

 How - Describe how the issue affects the stakeholders

+Describe the problem and how the project will achieve or contribute to achieving a sustainable solution and a measurable outcome.
+The applicant should explain the extent of existing assistance within the particular geographic area, and how the proposed intervention may complement (or differ from) other similar interventions.
+The applicant should also explain, as necessary, the particular experience and qualifications it brings to the project.
+The rationale should also reflect an understanding of the priorities and policies of the DOS or project with which this proposal is associated.

 Program Methods and Design - A description of how the program is expected to work to solve the stated problem and achieve the goal.
 If applicable identify complementarity efforts or lessons learned from past projects that will be used to achieve goals and objectives.